Ouya: Retail reception

 Tom's Hardware summarized early media reviews of the Ouya as "lukewarm".

 Engadget reviewed the retail version of the Ouya, and noted a largely improved experience as compared to what they found with their pre-release unit.
 Improvements to the gamepad were "huge", and they found "that the UI has been cleaned up and sped up".
 Engadget concluded that their "latest experience with the Android-based gaming device [left them] feeling optimistic" and that the company was "taking customer feedback seriously".

 Digital Trends called the final retail console "a device with a lot of potential built with love", and called the design a "sleek and cool-looking cube filled with gamingy goodness".
 The mostly positive review cited a lot of potential for the future, but was tempered by noting deficiencies in performance ("as powerful as many current smartphones"), and pointing out that the Ouya won't be able to compete with the "big three" console makers on performance, but must rely on carving out a niche in the market.

 ExtremeTech found that Ouya "has a number of serious faults".
 They mentioned the sub-par controller, the connectivity issues, and games which worked flawlessly on smartphones but stuttered on the console.
 Also, they remarked that "there just aren’t enough worthwhile games to play".

 Sales

 Market analyst NPD Group described Ouya sales in its first month as "relatively light", while several outlets noted low sales of games on the service in initial reports from developers.
-In April 2014, developer Maddy Thorson stated that their title TowerFall, the Ouya's most popular game at the time, had only sold 7,000 copies for the console.
+In April 2014, developer Maddy Thorson stated that her title TowerFall, the Ouya's most popular game at the time, had only sold 7,000 copies for the console.
 The Ouya in total sold around 200,000 units.